 - Your marital status changed

-- The number of children in your care changed
+- The number of eligible children in your care changed

 - Your child turned six